 Let’s say you are, again, an e-commerce site, and through your analytic tools, you have learned that a high exit rate occurs on your price listing page.
 While there can be many different factors causing this, the bottom line is that the specific page is still under-optimized.

 There are several various tactics you can do here, and you may decide to implement a user survey on that specific page.
 You may ask the specific things they are looking for on that page, and their expectations among other things.
-You can also run various user testing to see how your audience are interacting with the specific page like where they are clicking, how far they are scrolling to the page, etc.
+You can also run various user testing to see how your audience is interacting with the specific page like where they are clicking, how far they are scrolling to the page, etc.

 Based on the information you’ve gathered, you can identify the key problems plan your solutions.